Want to learn more?

 General Member vs. Committee Member

 Want to get more involved?
-Our club is organized into four main committees that align with the major: Clinical Psychology, Developmental Psychology, Biological Psychology, and Social Psychology.
+Our club is organized into seven main committees that align with the major: Clinical Psychology, Developmental Psychology, Biological Psychology, and Social Psychology, Industrial-Organizational Psychology, Behavioral Psychology, and Cultural.
 Each committee will take on a semester-long project, whether it’s conducting research, writing a paper, or volunteering at a local elementary school.
 These committees also play a key role in organizing speaker events and workshops for our general meetings.
 Committee meetings will be held on the Tuesdays when we don’t have general meetings.

 For our committee members, we have a brief application process to ensure a higher level of commitment.
 Please note that committee members are expected to attend meetings more consistently and may have additional meetings beyond the general meetings.